For general enquiries contact: firstname.lastname@example.org

 Please ensure you collect your child promptly at the stated time of finishing every Saturday afternoon.

 We ask all parents to be actively involved in Junior Repertory with your child.
 Ways you can help out are:

 We have many exciting adventures planned for Junior Repertory.
 We will keep you posted - be sure to keep in touch with what the Theatre is up to on www.maitlandreptheatre.org

 Junior Repertory, first known as 'Young Players' was born in 1973 with their first production The Other Cinderella in 1974.
-Today, thirty seven years later, Junior Repertory is still a thriving place for young people to share their passion for theatre, develop drama skills and life skills in a fun and supportive way.
-Junior Repertory endeavours to help young people develop many skills, not only skills they will use on the stage but skills that will remain with them long after the curtain closes.
-The confidence to stand up in front of your peers, to perform in front of an audience, to simply create, to work together as a team, to take direction and to use initiative are life skills which is what Junior Repertory is all about.
+Today, more forty years later, Junior Repertory is still a thriving place for young people to share their passion for theatre and develop drama and life skills in a fun and supportive way.
+Junior Repertory endeavours to help young people extend their abilities, not only crafts they will use on the stage but accomplishments that will remain with them long after the curtain closes.
+The confidence to stand up in front of your peers, to perform in front of an audience, to simply create, to work together as a team, to take direction and to use initiative are life skills - which is what Junior Repertory is all about.

 Our Junior Repertory leaders are here because they want to share their passion for theatre with you.
-It is worth noting that Lesley and all her Jr Rep leading team are all voluntary and are here because they want to be.
-Maitland Repertory Theatre was formed in 1947 and is a non-for-profit organisation run entirely on the generosity of all its volunteers.
-Your term fees go towards the running of the theatre, the general maintenance of the building (which only just had its 150th anniversary in 2007 - so a very HAPPY BIRTHDAY to our Playhouse) and other theatre expenses/purchases, such as lighting, sound and other theatre things.
+It is worth noting that our Junior Repertory team are all volunteers and are here because they want to be.
+Maitland Repertory Theatre was formed in 1947 and is a non-for-profit organisation run by volunteers generously giving their time and supported by the community of Maitland.
+Your term fees go towards the running of the theatre, the general maintenance of the building (which had its 150th anniversary in 2007) and other theatre expenses/purchases, such as lighting, sound and other equipment.